 Taglines that make promises and demand attention

 A great copy is a basis on which a successful landing page is created.
 The first thing that a landing page needs are a great tagline.
 A tagline defines what the online course or enterprise is about, the promise it makes for the content quality and expertise of the course creators.

 Keep in mind that the Tagline needs to be concise, yet needs to be worded carefully to ensure that it appeals to the reader instantly.
 IIYM.org’s tagline is a great example.

 (Image Source — iiym.org)

-As you can see, It’s a direct call to action tagline that very simply offers what the course is about, its result and the promise of success in the endeavor, all in just about 10 words.
+As you can see, It’s a direct call to action tagline that very simply offers what the course is about, its result and the promise of success in the endeavour, all in just about 10 words.
 ‘Buddha’s Eight Fold Path To Peace & Success In Life’

 Do note that since this is an online academy which talks about mindfulness, peace & serenity, the language is appropriate for the kind of audience it attracts.

 Remember: Taglines cannot be very long.
-The banner Image text is prime estate and every single character, letter and image are of extreme importance.
+The banner Image text is a prime estate and every single character, letter and image are of extreme importance.
 That’s the first thing anyone who lands on your website will see.